hannahmetzler/hannahmetzler.github.io/research.md

 As a postdoc in Computational Social Science at the Complexity Science Hub and the Medical University of Vienna, I currently work on the following projects:

 * Assessing collective emotions and mental health during the COVID-19 outbreak using social media analyses
-* Using machine learning for suicide prevention: Which features of news media reporting and social media content contribute to suicide prevention, and which have harmful effects on suicidal behavior?s
+* Using machine learning for suicide prevention: Which features of news media reporting and social media content contribute to suicide prevention, and which have harmful effects on suicidal behavior?
 * Emotional Misinformation: How do emotions influence the spreading of misinformation?
 Could online interventions foster emotional awareness and reduce belief in and sharing of misinformation?

 ___